JJAnalytics/Production-Inventory-Insights/README.md

 # Production-Inventory-Insights (Created using MS Excel & Tableau)

 ## Overview
 This analysis will focus on the perfume market dataset sourced from eBay, comprising detailed information on 2,000 perfume listings.
 By examining brands, current market trends and consumer preferences.
-The aim is to empower brands to make data-driven decisions that can guide product development, optimize inventory management, and improve market positioning.
+The aim is to empower brands to make data-driven decisions that can guide product development, optimise inventory management, and improve market positioning.

 ## Dataset
 <a href="https://github.com/JJAnalytics/Production-Inventory-Insights/blob/main/ebay_mens_perfume.csv">Dataset</a>